siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 In your cloned `generator-jhipster` project, type `npm link` or `yarn link` depending on the package manager you use.

-This will do a symbolic link from the global `node_modules` version to point to this folder, so when we run `jhipster`, you will now use the development version of JHipster.
+This will do a symbolic link from the global `node_modules` version to point to this folder, so when we run `jhipster`, you will now use the development version of StackStack.

-For testing, you will want to generate an application, and there is a specific issue here: for each application, JHipster installs a local version of itself.
-This is made to enable several applications to each use a specific JHipster version (application A uses JHipster 3.1.0, and application B uses JHipster 3.2.0).
+For testing, you will want to generate an application, and there is a specific issue here: for each application, StackStack installs a local version of itself.
+This is made to enable several applications to each use a specific StackStack version (application A uses StackStack 3.1.0, and application B uses StackStack 3.2.0).

-To overcome this you need to run `npm link generator-jhipster` or `yarn link generator-jhipster` on the generated project folder as well, so that the local version has a symbolic link to the development version of JHipster.
+To overcome this you need to run `npm link generator-jhipster` or `yarn link generator-jhipster` on the generated project folder as well, so that the local version has a symbolic link to the development version of StackStack.

 To put it in a nutshell, you need to:

 1. run `npm link` or `yarn link` on the `generator-jhipster` project
 2. run `npm link generator-jhipster` or `yarn link generator-jhipster` on the generated application folder (you need to do this for each application you create)

-Now, running the 'jhipster' command should use your specific JHipster version.
-You can test it by making a small change in your cloned generator, and running again on an existing JHipster project:
+Now, running the 'jhipster' command should use your specific StackStack version.
+You can test it by making a small change in your cloned generator, and running again on an existing StackStack project:

 ```shell
 jhipster